mgravell/Pipelines.Sockets.Unofficial/docs/arenas.md

   - if you prefer, `UnmanagedAllocator<T>.Shared` can be used for any `T : unmanaged`, which uses `Marshal.AllocHGlobal` and `Marshal.FreeHGlobal`
   - or you can provide your own custom allocator if you want to do something more exotic
 - `options` - a set of flags that impact overall behaviour:
-  - `ArenaOptions.ClearAtReset` ensures that memory is wiped (to zero) before handing it to consumers via `Allocate()`; for performance, rather than wipe per allocation, the entire allocated region is wiped when `Reset()` is called, or whenever a new block is allocated
+  - `ArenaFlags.ClearAtReset` ensures that memory is wiped (to zero) before handing it to consumers via `Allocate()`; for performance, rather than wipe per allocation, the entire allocated region is wiped when `Reset()` is called, or whenever a new block is allocated
-  - `ArenaOptions.ClearAtDispose` ensures that memory is wiped (to zero) before the underlying allocator returns it to wherever it came from; this prevents your data from become accessible to arbitrary consumers (for example via `ArrayPool<T>` when using the default configuration) and is *broadly* comparable to the `ArrayPool<T>.Return(array, clearArray: true)` option; note that this option can not prevent direct memory access from seeing your data while in use (nothing can)
+  - `ArenaFlags.ClearAtDispose` ensures that memory is wiped (to zero) before the underlying allocator returns it to wherever it came from; this prevents your data from become accessible to arbitrary consumers (for example via `ArrayPool<T>` when using the default configuration) and is *broadly* comparable to the `ArrayPool<T>.Return(array, clearArray: true)` option; note that this option can not prevent direct memory access from seeing your data while in use (nothing can)
 - `blockSize` - the amount (in elements of `T`) to request from the underlying allocator when a new block is required; note that the allocator uses this for guidance only and could allocate different amounts.
 The default option is to allocate blocks of 128KiB - this ensures low fragmentation and (for the default array-based allocator) means that the backing arrays are on the Large Object Heap; a large block size also means that virtually all allocations are single-segment rather than multi-segment
 - `retentionPolicy` - **not currently implemented** - provides a mechanism for determining when to *release* memory at the end of each batches; it is normal for the amount of memory to fluctuate between batches, so it usually isn't desirable to release everything each time; the default policy is to use an exponential decay of 90% - meaning: each time we `Reset()`, if we had used less memory than before, we'll drop the amount to retain to 90% of what it was previously (if we used *more*, it'll jump up to the new amount immediately).
 This means that we don't *immediately* release untouched blocks, but if we *consistently* find ourselves using much less than we previously have, we will *eventually* release blocks.
 Other common policies (`Recent`, `Nothing`, `Everything`, etc) are available under `RetentionPolicy` - or you can provide your own custom retention policy as a function of the previously retained amount, and the amount used in the current batch (`Func<long,long,long>`)